Mount Mitchell: Climate

 The summit area of Mount Mitchell is marked by a warm-summer humid continental climate (Köppen Dfb), with mild summers and long, moderately cold winters, being more similar to southeastern Canada than the southeastern U.S. The monthly daily average temperature ranges from 25.1 °F in January to 59.6 °F in July.
-The coldest temperature ever recorded in the state occurred there on January 21, 1985 when it fell to -34 °F, during a severe cold spell that brought freezing temperatures as far south as Miami.
+The coldest temperature ever recorded in the state occurred there on January 21, 1985, when it fell to -34 °F, during a severe cold spell.
 It is also the coldest average reporting station in the state at 42.9 °F, well below any other station.

 Unlike the lower elevations in the surrounding regions, heavy snows often fall from December to March, with 50 in accumulating in the Great Blizzard of 1993 and 33 in in the January 2016 blizzard.
 Due to the high elevation, precipitation is heavy and reliable year-round, averaging 81.09 in for the year, with no month receiving less than 5 in of average precipitation.
 The summit is often windy, with recorded gusts of up to 178 mph.

 Mount Mitchell recorded a new state record of 139.94 in of precipitation in 2018, which is also the highest total rainfall recorded during a calendar year anywhere east of the Cascade Range in the Contiguous United States.